 I love Asian-inspired dishes that have a bit of sweetness to them, often with a hint of saltiness or spice, which was the inspiration behind this Instant Pot sesame chicken.

 For instance, I love Instant Pot sweet and sour chicken, easy teriyaki chicken bowls, Instant Pot Korean ground beef, Instant Pot Hawaiian chicken, Instant Pot chicken fried rice, and Instant Pot Kung Pao chickpeas.
-Both are so tasty and so easy!
-And both are a less expensive (and healthier!) alternative to takeout.
+Each are so tasty and so easy!
+And they are a less expensive (and healthier!) alternative to takeout.
 This sesame chicken recipe is a great one to add to the Instant Pot repertoire!

 I will often just use my pressure cooker to make a big batch of plain rice–such as failproof Instant Pot brown rice, perfect Instant Pot basmati rice, and easy Instant Pot jasmine rice.
 Then I’ll freeze smaller portions for later, to have on-hand whenever I need them.